nicolasmns/data-engineering-test/README.md

 **Ensure to include unit tests** to validate the uniqueness and sorting of the sales owners list, and the handling of duplicate companies.

+### Test 6: Data Visualization (you don't need to submit a solution to this test if not explicitly asked for)

+The Sales team wants to understand which sales owners are particularly successful in creating orders in plastic crates.
+Create a set of appropriate visualizations / reports that help your stakeholders to understand the following aspects better:

+- What is the distribtion of orders by crate type.
+- Which sales owners need most training to improve selling on plastic crates, based on the last 12 months orders.
+- Understand who are by month the top 5 performers selling plastic crates for a rolling 3 months evaluation window.

+You can use Python or Power BI for this test.

 ## Additional Instructions

 1. **Deliverables**: Ensure your code is well-commented and structured.
 Provide a complete execution environment as a deliverable.
 This should include: